NursingTracy Buller, Associate Professor of Nursing

 Health, illness and various health-care systems are explored.
 Theory relative to culture and specific aggregates will be studied.

-Applies a synthesis of nursing, social, and public health theories to the assessment and care of aggregates in the community.
-Practice is collaborative, with a focus on promoting and protecting the health of populations.
-Community health planning for aggregates or populations is done using a variety of agencies and resources in the ocmmunity.
-The public health delivery system is differentiated from the private health care delivery system in its emphasis on social justice.
+Applies a synthesis of nursing, social, and public health theiories to the assessment and care of aggregates in the community.
+Practice is collaborative with a focus on promoting and protecting the health of populations.
+Community health planning for aggregates or populations is done using a variety of agencies and resources in the community.
+The public health delivery system is differentiated from the privatre health care delivery system in its emphasis on social justice.

 Focuses on integration of current issues in the practice of professional nursing.
 Students articulate their own philosophy of health care and nursing including their faith beliefs, rights of clients and responsibility to deliver quality nursing care.